julianadvds/MechaCar_Statistical_Analysis/README.md

 With the metrics established, the next step is to do tefine the null & alternate hypothesis and significance level.
 The null hypothesis could be that there is a difference between MechaCar and the competition.
 The alternate hypothesis is that there is no difference between Mechacar and the competition.
 The significance value is set at 0.05.

 I would recommend using a one-sided t-test.
 Each metric would require its own t-test where the p-value from the test is compared to the pre-set significance value.
 The one sided t-test is effective to test if there is a significance in the mean between the sample population and the population mean.
-If the p-value is greater than the significane level, the null hypothesis fails to reject.
+If the p-value is greater than the significane level, the null hypothesis is rejected.

 The study would require acccessing or collecting information from MechaCar and the comparable models from the competition.
 A suitable size for the Mechacar sample data would be required and the mean of the population for the metrics being tested.